Patient Billing Overview

 Q: Will you send me a bill to let me know what I owe?

 A: After your appointment, you will receive an explanation of benefits (EOB) from your insurance company that will confirm your payment responsibility.
 We receive the same letter within 7-30 days following your appointment.
 We will review each EOB carefully and charge your credit card with the amount that is determined by your health plan to be your responsibility.
-You will receive an email notification from us 7 days before your card is charged.
+We will send you an electronic notification approximately 5 days before your card is charged.

 Q: What if I have a flat copay?